aelliott1485/aelliott1485.github.io/autocomments.cr.md

 Please do not update the code in your question to incorporate feedback from answers, doing so goes against the Question + Answer style of $SITENAME$.
 This is not a forum where you should keep the most updated version in your question.
 Please see [What should I do when someone answers my question?](https://$SITEURL$/help/someone-answers) as well as  [_what you may and may not do after receiving answers_](http://meta.codereview.stackexchange.com/a/1765).

 ###[Q] code rolled back
 I rolled back your last edit.
 After getting an answer you are not allowed to change your code anymore.
 This is to ensure that answers do not get invalidated and have to hit a moving target.
 If you have changed your code you can either post it as an answer (if it would constitute a code review) or ask a new question with your changed code (linking back to this one as reference).
-Refer to [this post](https://codereview.meta.stackexchange.com/a/1765/120114) for more information
+See the section _What should I not do?_ on [_What should I do when someone answers my question?_](https://$SITEURL$/help/someone-answers) for more information

 ###[Q] rolled back last edit (Graipher's)
 I rolled back your last edit.
 After getting an answer you are [not allowed to change your code anymore](https://$SITEURL$/help/someone-answers).
 This is to ensure that answers do not get invalidated and have to hit a moving target.
 If you have changed your code you can either post it as an answer (if it would constitute a code review) or ask a new question with your changed code (linking back to this one as reference).
 Refer to [this post](https://codereview.meta.stackexchange.com/a/1765/120114) for more information